fuchsst/bmap_mcp/concept/BMAD-MCP-Concept.md

 1. The developer interacts with the coding assistant within the IDE, expressing an intent or a command.
 2. The assistant consults the project-specific `instruction.md` file to understand the current project context, active BMAD phase, and relevant guidelines.
 3. Guided by this information, the assistant formulates and executes one or more MCP calls to the BMAD-MCP server.
-4. The BMAD-MCP server (Python/CrewAI) receives these calls, invokes the appropriate BMAD tools (which in turn trigger CrewAI agents/tasks, e.g., to draft a Product Requirement Document section, update a user story's status, or store a technical decision).
-The server manages the state and physical storage of the associated artifacts in the `.bmad` directory as Markdown/JSON files.
+4. The BMAD-MCP server (Python/CrewAI) receives these calls and invokes the appropriate BMAD tools.
+These tools, potentially using CrewAI agents, generate artifact content, metadata, and suggest a file path.
+The server itself **does not write to the file system**.
-5. The server returns a response (e.g., success status, URI of a newly created artifact, error message) to the assistant.
+5. The server returns a structured response to the assistant, containing the generated artifact content, suggested path (e.g., within the `.bmad` directory), and any relevant metadata (e.g., artifact type, status).
-6. The assistant processes this response and presents the results to the developer, potentially prompting for further input or the next action.
+6. The assistant processes this response and presents the generated artifact content and suggested path to the developer.
+7. The developer reviews the artifact within the IDE.
+They can edit it, approve it, and then use the IDE's capabilities or instruct the assistant to save the file to the suggested path or an alternative location.
+The actual file writing is handled by the assistant/IDE, not the BMAD-MCP server.

 The value proposition of this integrated system is multi-faceted:

+  * **User Control & Transparency:** Developers review and approve all artifact creation and modifications before they are saved to disk, providing greater control and visibility.
-  * **Standardization and Consistency:** By embedding BMAD logic (via CrewAI agents) into the MCP server and guiding the assistant via `instruction.md`, the workflow enforces adherence to the methodology.
+  * **Standardization and Consistency:** By embedding BMAD logic (via CrewAI agents) into the MCP server for content generation and guiding the assistant via `instruction.md`, the workflow enforces adherence to the methodology for artifact structure and content.
-  * **Enhanced Efficiency:** Automation of artifact creation, state management, and other routine BMAD tasks can significantly reduce manual effort.
+  * **Enhanced Efficiency:** Automation of artifact content generation and structured suggestions by BMAD tools significantly reduces manual effort.
   * **Leveraging AI Capabilities:** The LLM capabilities of coding assistants and the agentic task execution of CrewAI are harnessed.
   * **Reduced Cognitive Load:** Developers can focus on higher-level problem-solving.
   * **Explicit Guidance:** Directly addresses BMAD's core tenets.